 Despite having a reputation for being distant and aloof, cats are wonderful companion animals and can be excellent pets for families with young kids.
 Their small size makes them less intimidating for children, and some can be extremely affectionate and playful as well.

-While individual cats may not always fit into their breed’s standard temperament, being well-informed about certain breeds can help you get started on finding the right cat for your family.
-Here are some cat breeds that are commonly known to be good fits for families with kids.
+While individual cats may not always fit into their breed’s standard temperament, being well-informed about certain breeds can help you find the right cat for your family.
+Here are some cat breeds commonly known to be good fits for families with kids.

 1. Maine Coon

 The magnificent Maine Coon is known to be the gentle giant of the cat world.
 These cats can grow to weigh around 20 pounds and are quite hardy and resilient.
 Maine Coons don’t typically have aggressive tendencies.
 Rather, they’re known to be patient with children and have a gentle demeanor.

 Maine Coons are also playful and intelligent, and some are known to have more stereotypical dog-like tendencies.
 For example, it’s not rare for Maine Coons to enjoy playing with water and learning tricks.
 Due to their easygoing and playful personalities, they often become perfectly sized playmates for young children.

 2. American Shorthair